LonelyRun/Shinsi2/README.md

 Clone the project, run `pod install`.
 Use XCode to build it to your device.

-### Cydia Impactor

-Download ipa from [release](https://github.com/powhu/Shinsi2/releases).
-Use Cydia Impactor to reassign ipa.
-You can google "Cydia Impactor" for more information.

 ## Support

 You can ask me questions in English/Chinese.